Hammd-Malik/LoginApp/README.md

-# Basic Login App for Authentication and maintaining Session;
+# Basic Login App for Authentication and maintaining Session